ArnaudDuhamel/countryNameCollector/README.md

 Open the project folder in a Golang IDE and create the runner command under.

-If Go is installed on the computer, open a terminal window, go to the project folder and run the command under.
+If Golang is installed on the computer, open a terminal window, go to the project folder and run the command under.

 ```bash